carpentries/instructor-training/_episodes/02-practice-learning.md

 which seem superficially similar.
 *     A *competent practitioner* is someone who has a mental model that's good enough for everyday purposes.
-This model does not have to be completely accurate in order to be useful: for example, the average driver's mental model of how a car works probably doesn't include most of the complexities that a mechanical engineer would be concerned with.
+This model does not have to be completely accurate in order to be useful: for example, the average driver's mental model of how a car works probably does not include most of the complexities that a mechanical engineer would be concerned with.

 ![Mental Models](../fig/mental_models.svg)